 LEGO bricks can work great for crafts.
 Just make sure to pay attention to the type of LEGOs you are gathering/purchasing are appropriate in relation to the project you are planning.

 You can still find older bricks on the market that are more heat-resistant and durable

 You Don’t Need to Heat the Bricks to Get Creative

 There may be some projects that LEGOs simply are not suited to—for example, creating a LEGO oven or candle holder – unless it is solely decoration-only.

-Heat and LEGOs don’t mix well, unless you are purposely going for a distorted look.
+Heat and LEGOs don’t mix well unless you are purposely going for a distorted look.

 In addition, heating the bricks can create a hazardous, potentially toxic environment.
 Avoid using heat/flames with LEGOs when crafting.
-In particular, avoid open flames as well as using the oven (especially at high heats).
+In particular, avoid open flames as well as using the oven (especially at high heat).

 If using the oven is necessary, make sure to revisit the properties of ABS and make sure you provide plenty of ventilation.
 A relatively low heat can cause the LEGOS to begin to deform without any toxic side effects.

 If you want the LEGO shapes and colors to remain intact, your best bet is to use a hot glue gun or strong craft glue.